 Keelung Night Market (基隆夜市), the northernmost entry on this list, also happens to be my personal favorite night market in all of Taiwan.
 Why, you ask?

-Must-try items include thick crab soup, dingbiancuo (a soup with lilies and chunks of noodle), slushy pao pao bing, and these donut-meets-sandwiches.
+Must-try items include thick crab soup, dingbiancuo (a soup with lily flower petals and chunks of noodle), slushy pao pao bing, and unusual donut-meets-sandwiches (see photo above).

 You can have a local show you what’s best to eat on this Keelung Night Market food tour.